toorisrael/cs2-cvarlist/cvarlist.md

-contributionscore_kill | sv, release | Default: 2<br>amount of contribution score added for a kill contributionscore_kill_factor | sv, release | Default: 0<br>percentage of victim's contribution score to award to their killer as a bonus contributionscore_objective_kill | sv, release | Default: 3<br>amount of contribution score added for an objective related kill contributionscore_suicide | sv, release | Default: -2<br>amount of contribution score for a suicide, normally negative contributionscore_team_kill | sv, release | Default: -2<br>amount of contribution score for a team kill, normally negative convars_echo_toggle_changes |  | Default: true<br>Echo to the console changes caused by toggling.
+contributionscore_kill | sv, release | Default: 2<br>amount of contribution score added for a kill contributionscore_kill_factor | sv, release | Default: 0<br>percentage of victim's contribution score to award to their killer as a bonus contributionscore_objective_kill | sv, release | Default: 3<br>amount of contribution score added for an objective related kill contributionscore_participation | sv, release | Default: 0<br>amount of contribution score awarded to players for active participation in the round contributionscore_suicide | sv, release | Default: -2<br>amount of contribution score for a suicide, normally negative contributionscore_team_kill | sv, release | Default: -2<br>amount of contribution score for a team kill, normally negative convars_echo_toggle_changes |  | Default: true<br>Echo to the console changes caused by toggling.